Automation is no longer a thing of the future but a choice we can make to improve our lives as individuals and businesses.

-- Localized customer service – many chatbots systems can be used in several languages, so a client can select their native language.
+- Localized customer service – many chatbot systems can be used in several languages, so clients can select their native language.

-- Speedy delivery – chatbots have access to an extensive database (including users’ previous interactions with the platform), and they can provide the requested information a lot faster than a human operator.
+- Speedy delivery – chatbots have access to an extensive database (including users’ previous interactions with the platform) and can provide the requested information a lot faster than a human operator.

-Chatbots are even more critical since many brands switched towards communicating with customers via text apps such as Facebook Messenger, Slack, or WhatsApp.
-And, as it turns out, over 50% of consumers love the idea of a simpler, faster communication with their favorite brands!
+Chatbots are even more critical since many brands have switched to communicating with customers via text apps such as Facebook Messenger, Slack, or WhatsApp.
+And, as it turns out, over 50% of consumers love the idea of simpler, faster communication with their favorite brands!

-This is about personalizing each user’s experience with a site or a platform by making suggestions of content that better fits their needs.
+This is about personalizing each user’s experience with a site or a platform by suggesting content that better fits their needs.

 A good example here is the algorithm used by YouTube to recommend content for each user based on their previous selections.
 But this only happens if you have an account.
 Otherwise, you’ll be shown recommendations for your current location.